home

 Fig 5

 Collas wrote about these in the Australian States Study Group of the Royal Philatelic Society of London newsletter in February and September 1975.
-Anderson [Australian Official Perfins 1987] confirms a 1d & 2d.
-I am unaware of any further updates on this Commonwealth OS.

 NEW FINDS

-4d Elsmore collection
+2006, Elsmore collection

 ----